brentreeves/labyrinth/README.md

 ## Also:
-If you have a nice png, you might be able to use labyrinth-cut.svg to scale it.
+If you have a nice png, you might be able to use labyrinth-cut.svg to scale it and send the scaled image to a laser cutter.

 ## Files: